SmartGanjaGarden/SmartGanjaGarden.hardware/README.md

   <details>
   <summary>Documentation</summary>
   <br>
    This site was built using [GitHub Pages](https://pages.github.com/).
 </details>
 </details>
+This site was built using [GitHub Moeps](https://pages.github.com/).